Arthur Morris: Playing style

 Morris was seen as an elegant and aggressive player, and is regarded alongside Clem Hill, Neil Harvey and Allan Border as one of Australia's greatest left-handed batsmen.
 Adept at playing against both pace and spin bowling, he was known for the variety of his shots on both sides of the wicket.
 Despite standing only five feet nine inches (1.75 m), opponents spoke of his imposing appearance and his apparent air of complete composure at the crease.
 He had the ability to decide on his stroke early in the ball's flight and employed an unusual defensive technique, shuffling across the stumps to get behind the ball.
 This created a perception that he was vulnerable to leg before wicket decisions and was vulnerable to losing his leg stump.
 Deft placement allowed him to pierce the gaps between fielders, and he was especially noted for his cover driving, square cutting and on-driving.
 Most of all, he was known for his back foot play, especially his pulling and hooking.
 According to cricket writer Ray Robinson, "no other post-war batsman has rivalled his smashing counter-attacks on bowling swift enough to give the toughest team the tremors…A menacing bouncer colliding with Morris' bat was like a rocky fist against an iron jaw."
 While many batsmen tended to evade deliveries aimed at the head, Morris was known for standing and hooking.
 In one interstate match, Miller, one of the world's leading pacemen, bowled an entire eight-ball over of bouncers.
 Morris hooked the five balls that he faced in the over for 4, 4, 4, 4 and 3.

 According to Bradman, Morris' success was due to his powerful wrists and forearms.
 Bradman interpreted Morris' unorthodox methods—he often defended with his bat not straight—as a sign of genius.
 Ian Johnson believed that Morris' idiosyncratic technique was a strength, as it disrupted any plans made by the opposition.
 Contrary to the accepted wisdom of the day, Morris had a penchant for lofting his drives, backing his ability to clear the infield.
-Benaud rated Morris alongside Neil Harvey as having the best footwork against spin bowling among batsmen after the Second World War.
+Richie Benaud rated Morris alongside Neil Harvey as having the best footwork against spin bowling among batsmen after the Second World War.
 Morris was particularly known for his fast analysis of the length of the ball, and as a result, he quickly and decisively moved forward or back.
 Morris' productivity declined in the latter half of his career, something he put down to the break-up of his opening pairing with Barnes.
 Morris' partnerships with his later partners yielded less runs, leading him to remark that "When Siddy [Barnes] went, I lost a lot of support because he'd always get ones."
 Morris was also known for his unselfishness, often sacrificing his wicket after being involved in mix-ups while running between wickets, and he had a reputation for not attempting to finish not out to inflate his average.